Choosing the Best Field Service Business Tools

 Computers & Office Equipment

-Your office staff need computers with the power and capabilities to let them do their jobs quickly and efficiently.
+Your office staff need computers with the power to let them do their jobs quickly and efficiently.

-Cut corners on this purchase, and your whole business can slow to a crawl as your employees struggle with sticky keyboards and trackpads, low battery life, low memory, and sub-par speakers, according to the article ‘Cheap Laptops: Good Deal or Waste of Money?’ on the MakeUseOfWebsite.
+Cut corners on this purchase, and your whole business can slow to a crawl as your employees struggle with sticky keyboards and trackpads, low battery life, low memory, and sub-par headsets.
+(Source: ‘Cheap Laptops: Good Deal or Waste of Money?’).

-Here’s an example we provided in a recent article:
+Here’s an example we’ve provided in another article:

-Later in this article, we’ll talk about how to strike a balance between high quality and low price.
+Not everything is made equal, though and later in this article, we’ll talk about how to strike a balance between getting a high quality product vs. going for low prices.

 Parts, Inventory, and Suppliers